 - The second and third clauses of the last sentence of section 1 established (also for the first time!) the rights of ‘any person‘ to due process of law and to equal protection of the laws against adverse action by any of the states of the United States.

 - The first sentence of section 2 of the Amendment specified the enumeration of ‘persons‘ for the purpose of apportioning representation in Congress, revising the way that such enumeration was originally defined when it was first mandated in Article I Section 2 of the U.S. Constitution.
 It is important to note that both those who ratified the Constitution, and those who ratified this 14th Amendment 80 years later, explicitly excluded or excepted certain specific categories of ‘persons‘ in defining this official enumeration.
-But do not overlook the fact that neither in 1789 nor in 1868 did they except or exclude corporations or any other non-human legal entities from this counting of the ‘persons’.
+Note that ‘Persons’, in the meaning of the Constitution, always included women, people who did not own property, slaves, children, indentured servants, Indians, free Africans, Asians, etc. But do not overlook the fact that neither in 1789 nor in 1868 were any corporations or other non-human legal entities exempted by the Constitution, or by any court order, from this counting of the ‘persons’.

 - The first sentence of section 3 prohibited any ‘person‘ who had engaged in insurrection against the United States, after having taken an oath to support the U.S. Constitution, from holding any office under the United States, or any state of the United States.

-The Supreme Court did not decide the 1886 Santa Clara County v.
+The Supreme Court specifically declined to decide the 1886 Santa Clara County v.
 Southern Pacific Railroad Company case on Constitutional grounds.
-However, the published preface to the case, which carries no legal weight whatsoever, and was authored by a court clerk (who happened to be a railroad company president) asserted, without any support from the official record of judicial deliberations and deciding, concurring, or dissenting opinions, that “… corporations are persons within the intent of the clause in section 1 of the 14th Amendment which forbids a State to deny to any person within its jurisdiction the equal protection of the laws”.
-That fraud and deceit contained in the preface penned by the clerk has been subsequently exploited as legal precedent.
+However, the published preface to the case (authored by a court clerk, who happened to be a railroad company president), which is intended to be for the convenience of readers, and which cannot establish a court precedent, asserted, in blatant contradiction of the unanimous official “Opinion of the Court” (written by Justice Harlan), that “… corporations are persons within the intent of the clause in section 1 of the 14th Amendment which forbids a State to deny to any person within its jurisdiction the equal protection of the laws”.
+That fraud and deceit contained in the preface penned by the clerk has been subsequently exploited and improperly declared to be a legal precedent.

 In Part 1 of this argument, I cited Article IV section 2 of the U.S. Constitution as conclusive proof that the Founders did not consider anything other than a human being to be a ‘Person’, and I referenced the context of the word ‘Person’ elsewhere in the Constitution and the Bill of Rights.
 Similarly, considering the context, and the use and meaning, of the word ‘person’ everywhere else in the 14th Amendment, it is not possible to justify an assertion that the word ‘person’ (as used in the third clause of the last sentence of section 2) was meant, by common understanding, or by those who wrote and ratified the 14th Amendment, to include corporations.